pingcap/docs/how-to/maintain/backup-and-restore.md

 Then execute two more commands:

-- Step 1: before executing the `mydumper` command, query the GC values of the TiDB cluster and adjust it to a suitable value using the MySQL client.
+1. Before executing the `mydumper` command, query the [GC](/reference/garbage-collection/overview.md) values of the TiDB cluster and adjust it to a suitable value using the MySQL client:

     {{< copyable "sql" >}}